GarrettBrown-dev/GarrettBrown-dev/README.md

 📫 Find me:
 - <a href=https://www.linkedin.com/in/garrett-brown-d/>LinkedIn</a>

-** Of note, my stats do not necessarily reflect my proficiency in said languages, as I just started C++, yet the one rep I have most-likely contains more data than my other projects combined, due to it containing a framework engine that isn't my own.
+** PLEASE NOTE, my stats do not necessarily reflect my proficiency in said languages, as I just started C++, yet the one rep I have most-likely contains more data than my other projects combined, due to it containing a framework engine that isn't my own.
+At Epicodus I studied JavaScript and C#!
 I would personally rank my skills as such:

 1.)
 JavaScript (This includes React, Three.Js, Matter.js, P5, jQuery and more.)
 2.)
 C# (Includes MySQL, and Unity.)